steevanb/composer-overload-class/README.md

 So, if your project use Composer autoload (like Symfony projects for example), you can use steevanb/composer-overload-class.

-With a simple configuration, you can specify to Composer in which file it will find a class (your file).
+With a simple configuration, you can specify to Composer in which file it will find a class (your file), instead of let him find original file with class namespace.
 Cause you can't change namespace and class name of original class, otherwise all dependencies to this namespace / class name will fail
 (use Foo\Bar, method parameter type, etc), composer-overload-class will clone Foo\Bar class content into ComposerOverloadClass\Foo namespace.